 As a Certified Pickleball Coach and Teaching Professional, I spend time in lessons and drilling or practice sessions detecting and correcting “bad habits.”
-These habits often reveal a missing or inefficient “mechanic” or “technique” for executing one of the eight basic shots in pickleball.
+These habits often reveal a missing or inefficient “mechanic” or “technique” for executing one of the nine basic shots in pickleball.

 However, there’s another area many players need to develop and improve.
 That area focuses on mobility and flexibility.
 It’s hard to develop control and consistency when you’re not able to get to the ball and setup properly to execute the shot or recover and move quickly to the next shot.